josephp27/RESTful-API-SS/README.md

 ## TODO

-* Abstract away more things with the validator
+* Abstract away more things with the validator and cleanup.
+Make most methods private from protected

-* Do more checking for valid entries
+* Do better checking for valid entries

 * Make a cooler looking error page for browsers